YellowRoseCx/exif_date_from_filename/README.md

 > This script is extremely conservative.
 Rather than messing up your photos, it will refuse to update the EXIF date.

 The script boasts some hardcoded formats for the file name.
-If your file names don't match these formats, you can easily add your own.
+If your file names don't match these formats, you can easily add your own by modifying the config.yml.

 The default run is a dry run.
 To actually update the EXIF date, you need to pass the `--wet_run True` flag.